-When the music begins-an integrative music that included drums, flutes, and other wind-instruments, as well as hand-claps; all entertainment features uncharacteristic of Hausa musical styles of the period-a singing duo, Muhammadul Wa}a (actually Kolin Koliyo, the space alien, in disguise) and Bintun Wa}e serenade his arrival in high-octave (za}in murya) voices, echoing singing duets of Hindi film playback singers, Lata Mangeshkar and Muhammad Rafi-the Bintun Wa}e and Muhammadul Wa}a of Tauraruwa Mai Wutsiya.
+When the music begins-an integrative music that included drums, flutes, and other wind-instruments, as well as hand-claps; all entertainment features uncharacteristic of Hausa musical styles of the period-a singing duo, Muhammadul Wa}a (actually Kolin Koliyo, the space alien, in disguise) and Bintun Wa}e serenade his arrival in high-octave (zain murya) voices, echoing singing duets of Hindi film playback singers, Lata Mangeshkar and Muhammad Rafi-the Bintun Wa}e and Muhammadul Wa}a of Tauraruwa Mai Wutsiya.
 As fully narrated in the novel:

 The audience burst out in applause, and the band played on, with drums, flutes in full symphony, with drums beaten in low beats.
 Then the hall went silent, everyone waiting to see what happens next, waiting for the next movement from the musicians and the two singers.
-Then the drummers resumed their beat, old men started shaking their feet, priests started shaking their heads, young men were shaking their bodies-all swayed by the music.
+Then the drummers resumed their beat, old men started shaking their feet, priests started shaking their heads, young men were shaking their bodies--all swayed by the music.
 Everyone was waiting for the song to start.
 Suddenly the lead drummer skidded as if he was leaving the hall.
 He pulled up his drum and went into solo beat, making people wondrous of what was about to happen.
 Then an incredibly sweet voice of oratoral proportions burst out singing a beautiful song that cools the heart.
 Everyone looked towards the sound to it was see Bintun Wa}a (sic) who started her singing.
-Then she was joined by Muhammadul Wa}a, with his own style of singing, swaying his body at the same time, while Bintun Wa}e joined him, also swaying her derriere and breasts (Dembo 1969 p.
-12).
+Then she was joined by Muhammadul Wa}a, with his own style of singing, swaying his body at the same time, while Pintun Wa}e joined him, also swaying her derriere and breasts and participate.
+In Hindu culture, however, they do, since the dances are part of Hindu rituals of worship.
+Plate 3 shows the poster a Hindi film inspiration, Bahut Din Huwe (1954) and the cover of the Hausa novel (1969).